orlambda/RegionPy/README.md

 # RegionPy
 ## Project overview
 ### Description
-Project to allow quick creation of navigable 2D and 3D grid-based regions for use in games made with RenPy.
-Regions can be added to any RenPy script, so the rest of the game does not need to be grid-based or use regions in any way.
+Project to allow quick creation of navigable 2D and 3D grid-based regions with keyboard movement for use in games made with RenPy.
+Regions can be added to any RenPy script, so the rest of the game does not need to use these regions in any way.

 ### Advantages
 - Generating a RenPy script for a region saves time writing the many labels (cells).